 I want to substitute items in Tensa4.
 Can I do that?

 No, we’ve optimized Tensa4 (stand, webbing, anchor variety) for ease of use and functionality.
 Amsteel lines are visually elegant and very compact, but their lower weight vs webbing makes little meaningful difference in the overall weight of Tensa4.
-The webbing is more functional, is more intuitive to use, and doesn’t benefit by a safety knot like the UCR does.
+The webbing is more functional, and is more intuitive to use.
 You can still purchase Amsteel lines or alternate anchors separately, but not instead of the standard offerings.
 Webbing vs Amsteel does make a difference with Tensa Solo, so that option remains.

 I’m debating between Tensa Solo and Trekking Treez.
 What are the weight limits and which should I get?

 The real weight limiter is not the poles, but the anchors, or rather how well they hold in various ground conditions, and how clever you get exploiting the anchoring opportunities each site presents.
-Trekking Treez (TT) are rated to 250#, and the Solo doesn’t have a formal recommendation – I would be comfortable with 400#.
+Trekking Treez (TT) are rated to 250#, and Solo doesn’t have a formal recommendation – I would be comfortable with 400#.
 This is both for a pole on one end or both of the hammock – the physics on each pole don’t change.

 The weight rating on Trekking Treez is conservative.
 We did a 24-hour, 600# static load test with no issues.
 We have also done a brief 550# load on Tensa4 with no permanent deformation of the poles.
 Solo is a shorter subset of a Tensa4 strut, and strength is a logarithmic function.
 Solo strength in compression is probably close to 1500# or more.